Southold Town Police Department: Bicycle Patrol Unit

 Formed in 2001, the Bicycle Patrol Unit has over 10 officers trained by the Suffolk County Police Department and certified by New York State Division of Criminal Justice Services as bicycle patrol officers.
 The unit patrols the town's major events and festivals, including an annual maritime festival.

 Equipment and technology

 North Fork Dispatch Center

 The Southold Police Department operates the primary emergency service dispatch center for the North Fork of Long Island.
 Located in the basement of the department's headquarters, the dispatch center services eight local fire departments and two police departments, including the Shelter Island Town Police Department.
 The center operates with no less than two radio operators at a time.
 Whenever services at the dispatch center are interrupted, calls automatically transfer to the East Hampton Village Police Department's emergency service dispatch center.

-In 2017, local IGA supermarket owner Charles Reichert donated $340,000 USD to renovate the department's dispatch center.
+In 2017, local IGA supermarket owner Charles Reichert donated US$340,000 to renovate the department's dispatch center.
 The renovation included upgraded technology and the addition of a radio dispatch station, bringing the total up to four.